 Social and Environmental Justice Studies

 Social problems and Environmental problems are seen as separate issues, making it difficult to see how thoroughly intertwined they are and how often they both involve issues of Justice.
-The MALS Track in Social and Environmental Justice Studies frames these issues ecologically to illuminate pathways and processes for justice.
+The MALS concentration in Social and Environmental Justice Studies frames these issues ecologically to illuminate pathways and processes for justice.
 The goal is to address both the environmental and the social in tandem, as they exist in the world.
-The Social and Environmental Justice Studies Track brings together theory and methods to illuminate these complex, connective issues and to spur change.
-While the SEJS Track would consider some of the same issues as other programs more focused on sustainability or science education, this Track’s focus on paths of social justice within these issues would differentiate it from other related Tracks.
+The Social and Environmental Justice Studies concentration brings together theory and methods to illuminate these complex, connective issues and to spur change.
+While the SEJS concentration would consider some of the same issues as other programs more focused on sustainability or science education, this concentration’s focus on paths of social justice within these issues would differentiate it from other related concentrations.

 MALS 72800 Topics in Environmental Social Science